-A Will is more than a simple document recording your last wishes.
-It is important that the Will is amended from time to time and kept up to date.
+A Will is more than a simple document recording your last wishes, it’s also vital that your Will is reviewed and updated from time to time to make sure it stays up to date with your circumstances.

 Consideration of a new Will

-• Purchase of new asset: If you have purchase a new property, shares or any other asset, it would wise to consider who you would prefer to leave these assets to.
+- Purchase of new asset: If you’ve purchased a new property, shares or any other asset, it would wise to consider who you would like to receive these assets in your Will.

-• Birth of a new family member: You may want to include a newborn such as your child or grandchild in your Will.
+- Birth of a new family member: If you have a new child or grandchild in the family, you may want to them in your Will.

-• Death of Executor/Beneficiary: You should always appoint an alternate executor in case your executor passes away.
-All alternatives must be carefully assessed before signing the Will.
+- Death of an Executor or Beneficiary: You should always appoint an alternate Executor in case your initially appointed Executor passes away, and all alternatives must be carefully assessed before signing the Will.
+Nevertheless, it’s generally a good idea to review your Will when someone you’ve included passes away.

-• Inheritance: If you have recently inherited a large sum of money, we advise that you review your Will as you may prefer to change the division of gifts or money to your beneficiaries as well consider the tax implications.
+- Inheritance: If you have recently inherited a large sum of money, we recommend that you review your Will as you may prefer to change the division of gifts or money to your beneficiaries, as well consider the tax implications.

 Mandatory Change to a Will